People confuse the phrases writ large and at large. Here is the difference:

-Writ large usually means clear or obvious.
+Writ large usually means prominent or obvious.

 At large usually means in general.